RIAPS/riaps-pycom/tests/ModbusTesting/README.md

-Welcome to the RIAPS Modbus Device Testings
+Welcome to the RIAPS Modbus Device Testing Page

-This current testing applications are:
+The current testing applications are:
 * ModbusUartReqRepTesting
     - Application makes a command request to the device application and will block until a response is returned.